tsunami416604/azure-docs.hu-hu/articles/azure-monitor/app/status-monitor-v2-detailed-instructions.md

 ```

-## <a name="prerequisites-for-powershell"></a>A PowerShell előfeltételei
+## <a name="prerequisites-for-powershell"></a>Prerequisites for PowerShell

-A PowerShell-példány naplózása a `$PSVersionTable` parancs futtatásával.
+Audit your instance of PowerShell by running the `$PSVersionTable` command.
-Ez a parancs a következő kimenetet hozza létre:
+This command produces the following output:

 ```